fecgov/fec-eregs/CONTRIBUTING.md

-This document describes how the 18F eRegs team has agreed to work together with regard to Git, GitHub and facilitating changes to the repositories they administer.
+This document describes how the 18F Legal team has agreed to work together with regard to Git, GitHub and facilitating changes to the repositories they administer.